 A test case answers this question: What are you going to examine?
-You develop test cases to specify the situations you must confirm to make sure the software is working properly.
-A test suite is a basket of test cases grouped together for logical purposes.
+You develop test cases to specify the situations you must confirm to ensure the software is working properly.
+And test suite is a collection of test cases grouped together for logical purposes.
 Test suites are designed to test an application and demonstrate it has some specified group of behaviors.
-A test suite usually contains step by step directions or goals for each selection of test cases and information on the system setup for use throughout testing.
-A group of test cases can also include required states or measures, along with descriptions.
+A test suite usually contains step-by-step directions or goals for each selection of test cases and information on the system setup for use throughout testing.
+A group of test cases can also include required states or measures and descriptions.

 Test suites are sometimes wrongly referred to as a test plan, a test script, and sometimes a test scenario.
-Each of these are distinct documents that are related to one another.
+Each of these is a distinct document that is related to one another.

 What is a Test Case?

-A regular use of a test case could be to leverage the same script for analyzing multiple settings.
-As an example, if you’d like to test an authentication script on three distinct browsers, such as Chrome, Firefox, and Edge, you could create three separate iterations within that test case.
-In a test case named Test Web Browsers you may include three testing situations:
+A test case could leverage the same script for analyzing multiple settings.
+For example, if you’d like to test an authentication script on three distinct browsers: Chrome, Firefox, and Edge.
+You could create three separate iterations within that test case.
+In a test case named Test Web Browsers, you may include three testing situations:

 - Iteration 1: login script with Chrome